Subscribe to Violence Against Women email updates.

 Other HHS programs dedicated to ending violence against women

-The Office on Women's Health (OWH) of the U.S. Department of Health and Human Services (HHS) works to stop violence against women and girls in our country and around the world.
-It does this through both programs and policy work.
+The Office on Women's Health (OWH) of the U.S. Department of Health and Human Services (HHS) works to stop violence against women and girls.
+We do this through model programs, policy work, and communications.

 We also serve as the point of contact for HHS on violence against women issues.
 In that role we direct citizens, colleagues, and organizations to the appropriate office or agency to respond to inquiries and provide resources.

-Through the work of our Regional Women's Health Offices, we have had an impact on domestic violence, sexual assault, and violence against girls throughout the country.
+Through the work of our Regional Women's Health Offices, we have had an impact on domestic violence, sexual assault, and violence against women and girls throughout the country.
 The Regional Women's Health Coordinators have done groundbreaking work on the issues faced by women in prison, tribal women, and women in the U.S. territories.
-Learn more about regional activities on violence against women.

-In past years, some of our work has focused on how violence affects women with disabilities, men as partners in prevention of violence, and enhancing college and university curriculums to include domestic violence and sexual assault issues.
+Some of our work focuses on examining how violence affects women with disabilities, engaging men as partners in prevention of violence, and enhancing college and university curricula to include domestic violence and sexual assault issues.

 Project Connect is a national initiative to change how adolescent health, reproductive health, and Native health services respond to sexual and domestic violence.
 Research demonstrates that programs like Project Connect can help improve maternal and adolescent health and decrease the risks for unplanned pregnancy, poor pregnancy outcomes, and further abuse.